Alter User Defined Functions in SQL

 First, Right-click on the required name and select the SQL Server properties option.

-Once you click on the Properties option, a new window called Function Properties opened.
-The following are the list of SQL Server Function Properties, and they are:
+Once you click on the Properties option, a new window called Function Properties opens.
+The following is the list of SQL Server Function Properties, and they are:

-• Database: It shows the name of the database that contains the specified function.
-Here, it is AverageSale
+• Database: It shows the database name containing the specified function.
+Here, it is AverageSale.

 • Server: The name of the current Instance.